Wyffels Hybrids

 Plant Your Independence Tour:

 From mid-April through May, Wyffels is partnering with Farm Journal to follow 6 Midwestern growers through the planting season and make a stop at a different farm each week.
-Here is the latest report from Wyffels seed rep and grower Chris Harrell in western Illinois.
+Here is the latest report from Wyffels seed rep and grower Cody White in central Illinois.

 Agronomic Update: April 19